TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/01_lesson/lesson.md

 ## Instructor's Notes

 1. **Do Now**
+    * Display the Do Now on the board.
     *
 2. **Lesson**
 	* Ask the students what type they think my_dictionary is.
 Did anyone run the type() function?